LEARN-LK/lms/Learn-SSO.md

      sudo systemctl restart httpd
      ```

 ## 02.2.
+Edit the `module.php`
-To edit the `module.php` file in your Moodle installation and change the required file path, follow these steps:
+file in your Moodle installation and change the required file path, follow these steps:

 #### i. **Access the Moodle Server:**
    - Use SSH or direct access to connect to your Linux server where Moodle is installed.